eminbayrak/sportal-react-native/README.md

 }
 ```
 ### Note
 Keep in mind that MondoDB doesn't like passwords that contains special chracters like `@` and `?`.
-You will definitely get an `undifined uri` error if it is.
+You will definitely get an `undefined uri` error if it is.

 License
 ----